ThushanthaSanju/Courier-App/Readme.md

 2. Install the dependencies:
    npm install

 3.To start the development server, run: npm run dev
 This will start the application on http://localhost:3000.

+4.To start the frontend, run: use vite npm run dev
+This will start the application on http://localhost:5173.

 speedydeliver/frontend
 ├── public/ # Public assets (index.html, images, etc.)